-155 - AP ENGLISH LITERATURE AND COMPOSITION | 1.0 credit (AY)
+155 - AP ENGLISH LITERATURE AND COMPOSITION | 1.0 credit

 This yearlong course is designed for seniors who have shown exceptional interest and ability in the study of literature and writing.
 AP Literature and Composition is a rigorous course, which relies on the dedication and active participation of each student involved.
 The novels, short stories, plays and poems are college-level texts, as recommended by the College Board.
 College credit may be earned by completing the course and the AP Literature exam in the spring.

-PREREQUISITE: Academic record in previous English courses, an application and essay will be reviewed for acceptance into the course.
-To have a successful, complete experience in this AP course, students must complete the AP English Literature & Composition Exam.
+PREREQUISITE: Students must earn an A in both junior level English courses and complete an entrance application and essay.

+To have a successful, complete experience in this AP course, students must complete the AP English Exam.
+If a student does not complete the AP English Exam they will not receive a weighted grade.
 Applications and acceptance into the program is required.

-253 - VISUAL JOURNALISM (formerly YEARBOOK) | 0.5 credit (AY)
+253 - PIUS XI YEARBOOK STAFF | 0.25-0.5 credit